Aaron Herrera (footballer)

-Aaron Joseph Herrera (born 6 June 1997) is a professional footballer who plays as a defender for Major League Soccer club D.C.
-United.
-Herrera made one appearance for the United States national team, before switching to play for the Guatemala national team.
+Aarón Joseph Herrera (born 6 June 1997) is a professional footballer who plays as a defender.
+Born in the United States, he represents the Guatemala national team.

+Herrera made one appearance for the United States national team, before switching to play for Guatemala.

 Early life

 Born in Las Cruces, New Mexico, Herrera played three years of college soccer at the University of New Mexico between 2015 and 2017, scoring 20 goals and tallying 8 assists in 54 appearances.

 Club career

 FC Tucson

 Herrera also played with Premier Development League side FC Tucson in 2016 and 2017.

 Real Salt Lake

 On 15 December 2017, Herrera signed as a Homegrown Player for Real Salt Lake of Major League Soccer.

 CF Montréal

 On 21 December 2022, Herrera was traded to CF Montréal for $500,000 in General Allocation Money, a 2023 international roster spot, Montréal's 2023 MLS SuperDraft first-round pick and a sell-on fee.